 👩🍳 How to Make Oven Baked Pork Ribs

-Lay the ribs meat side down on a chopping board and starting at one corner, pull the membrane back and discard.
-If there are any tricky bits you can use a knife and gently place it under the membrane to lift a corner.
+Lay the ribs meat side down on a chopping board and starting at one corner, pull the membrane (silver skin) back and discard.
+If there are any tricky bits you can fold a piece of paper towel and use that to better a better grip.
+Or us a knife and gently place it under the membrane to lift a corner.

 Once that is done sprinkle the dry rub all over the ribs and massage it in, flip the ribs and do the other side.